enableffs/talkwall/Talkwall Tasks & Spec.md

 				* "Add task" panel
 					* Select max lenght of messages (three options: concept, tweet, summary)
 			* "Close Talkwall" panel
-				* Display contents of Talkwall for this client as html in a window.
+				* Display contents of Talkwall for this client as (report page rich text or HTML)

 		* message "on-board"
 			* when selected: copy to next wall when requested